plum-umd/adaptive-concretization/README.md

 #### wilcoxon.py

+This script exploits two Wilcoxon tests:
+Wilcoxon signed-rank test and Wilcoxon rank-sum test.

+##### Degree Comparisons

-To set a good confidential cutoff (so-called p-value) and the number of samplings, this script simulates Wilcoxon test by using Monte Carlo method: given configuration of the number of sampling and two target degrees, it will randomly pick that number of samples from the database; compare the given degrees
+To set a good confidential cutoff (so-called p-value) and the number of samplings, this script simulates Wilcoxon signed-rank test by using Monte Carlo method: given configuration of the number of sampling and two target degrees, it will randomly pick that number of samples from the database; compare the given degrees